-The country has recently been the centre of several protest which eventually led into a revolution in early 2014 and then followed by new president elections.
+The country has recently been the centre of several protests which eventually led to a revolution in early 2014 and then followed by new presidential elections.

 All protests were caused by the government decision to backtrack on the Ukraine-European Union Association Agreement in order to pursue closer economic ties with Russia.